yukio708/gfarm-http-gateway/server/README.md

 > Note: These are different from the **Gfarm CA certificates** in `config/certs/`.
 >
-> - `config/certs/` → for the gateway to trust Gfarm
+> - `config/certs/` → for gfarm-http-gateway to trust Gfarm
 > - `nginx/certs/` → for NGINX to serve HTTPS to clients

 Copy samples and edit: